hackrack/javascript/week_0/bootcamp_prep_online.md

  As students of the Bootcamp Prep Live course, you have also been giving access to the Online course.
 Feel free to use the **video lectures and video solutions** to complement the in person lectures from class.
+You can search the Bootcamp Prep Online content by topic or problem name.
 This is particularly helpful when you miss a class or need to reinforce some topics or problems.
 This is the same content in the live GitHub repository, except with video resources